Macarena Achaga: Eme 15

 In the summer of 2011, Macarena attended the final castings for Miss XV in Mexico City.
 Originally, the producers were not looking for a sixth member, but decided to hold a casting search in July 2011 to find a third female member.
 In August 2011, she was confirmed as the cast's final female member.
 As a member of the ensemble cast, Macarena also joined the pop group Eme 15 as the sixth and final band member.
 The remaining five members were Paulina Goto, Elezar Gómez, Natasha Dupeyrón, Yago Muñoz, and Jack Duarte.
 The band released their first music video, "Wonderland", on April 4, 2012.
 The video was filmed in October 2011 at Las Pozas, a garden in Xilitla, San Luis Potosí.
 "Wonderland" was officially released for digital download on iTunes in Mexico on April 24, 2012.

 The band separated following their final concert on January 5, 2014, in Acapulco, Mexico.

 Personal life

 Following her casting in Miss XV in August 2011, Achaga moved to Mexico City where she currently resides.
 In March 2013, she became a vegetarian.
 Achaga's relationship with Mexican actor, Sebastian Zurita, was confirmed in February 2014.
 The couple separated at the end of 2014.

-She met Juanpa Zurita on set, while shooting Luis Miguel: La Serie 2 and confirmed a romantic relationship with him on 2021.
+She met Juanpa Zurita on set while shooting Luis Miguel: La Serie 2 and confirmed a romantic relationship with him in 2021.